 - Add greek yogurt and apples to the oat mixture.
 Mix well, cover with plastic wrap and refrigerate overnight.
 Alternatevely you can divide the mixture into 4 glass containers with a lid or even better divide into indidual containers in the morning when the oats are set.

-- Before serving, top with ¼ cup pomegranate seeds and 1 tbsp almonds per cup of overnight oats.
+- Before serving, top with ¼ cup pomegranate seeds and 1 tablespoon almonds per cup of overnight oats.

 Notes